 Undaunted by depression, he sang odes to the simple pleasures of life…His gentle songs were irresistible concoctions of life, art, nature, love, laughter and a tinge of pain, verse which had the power of claiming the reader as its own.
 To read him was like having someone listen to you while walking by your side.
 For years I held on to A. Chatterjee’s poems as a lifeline.
 I even had a crush on him for a while.”

 I didn’t realise how far I had moved away from the past until last Hilary term when I chose to do a critique of The Golden Gate.
 I found myself nodding wholeheartedly as my Professor explained how the rhymes in the sonnets were was rather clumsy and how the verse was far clunkier than, for example, Byron.
 My avant-garde poet classmates had strong views on the book – ‘It was horrible!’
 ‘Hated it!’ they said, cheerfully.
-I surprised myself by agreeing with some, if not all of their critique.
+I surprised myself by agreeing.
 For now, I see the book as it is.
 But I remain grateful for the verse and to the poet who along with many others inspired, consoled, energized and sustained me with words through those years of literal and metaphorical exile.